Andr\'e-Oort for a Nonholomorphic Modular Function: Quasimodular and Almost Holomorphic Modular Functions

 where $\gamma= \in\slz$.
 (For odd $k$, of course, the sum vanishes.)
 So in particular the function

 is invariant under the action of $\slz$; it turns out to be a modular function.
 In fact this is simply the definition of the $j$-function.
 It is well-known that the denominator

 which is known as the discriminant function and denoted $\Delta$, does not vanish anywhere on $\uh$, so $j$ is holomorphic on all of $\uh$.
-It turns out that $j$ is really the only modular function we need to worry about, since the field of modular functions is just $\mathbb{C}(j)$. \\ \\ \textbf{Note.} In the remainder of this section we will quite freely use facts proven in Zagier's excellent paper \cite{Zagier2008}.\\
+It turns out that $j$ is really the only modular function we need to worry about, since the field of modular functions is just $\mathbb{C}(j)$.

+\textbf{Note.} In the remainder of this section we will quite freely use facts proven in Zagier's excellent paper \cite[pages 18-22, 48-49, 58-60]{Zagier2008}.

-So far we have only used the absolutely convergent Eisenstein series $E_k$, those with $k\geq 4$.
-Meanwhile, the Eisenstein series $E_2$ does not converge absolutely, but by taking the terms of the sum in a suitable order, the series does define a holomorphic function $E_2$.
+So far we have only used the absolutely convergent Eisenstein series, namely those $E_k$ with $k\geq 4$.
+The Eisenstein series $E_2$ does not converge absolutely, but by taking the terms of the sum in a suitable order, it does define a holomorphic function $E_2$.
 It does not have the same transformation properties as the other $E_k$, but rather satisfies

 Hence one can see that the modified function

 has the usual weight 2 transformation law, that is